UstinVaskin/Project-1/README.md

 1) We have already clicked the box.
 2) There is a ship where -> run the help functions hitShip to check if a) we dropped the ship and b) checkWon if we won.
-3) we bar.
-No matter what, we count down the trials with triesLeft.
+3) No matter what, we count down the tries with triesLeft.

 If we hit a ship, we remove that coordinate from the ship’s location array.
 When length = 0 it is sunked.
 All ships have key / value = float / false all ships are sunked.
 We’ve won (endGame).
 Otherwise, false returns.